 Our solution seems so simple that it’s amazing no one else has done it, so for now we still need to keep our design secret, so please don’t ask for pictures or renders, but without showing hardware we can still share some of what we’re planning and building.
 When you see it you’ll think ‘of course!’, since we haven’t invented levitation, but the secret to the simple design will stay ours until we’re ready (and the patents are filed).

 You can start with a mini 1.5m² version if you don’t have much space, about the same as an infinadeck, but only about 20cm high.
 This is good for walking around slowly but you may need to adjust your gait since there isn’t much room for sudden changes in movement.
 You’ll probably want to spend a little time in training before you head into the virtual world, but we know where you are so well that we know where you’ll be faster than you do, so it’s nearly impossible to fall over, even without a harness, which we don’t need.
-Fits under a bed and costs less than a good gaming PC.
+Fits under a bed and costs the same as a good gaming PC.

 If you have a little more space you should really opt for the small 3.3m² size.
 The extra size gives you much more room to wiggle your virtual toes, so you can not only lie down and crawl in VR, but jog and change direction more quickly.
 VR comes alive when you need to spend energy to get somewhere, and you’ll think about your next move more when you might need to make a quick getaway on foot.
 If you can’t quite fit this under a double bed then it fits nicely up against a wall.